Timeline: Jerry Sandusky sex abuse case

-Former Penn State assistant football coach Jerry Sandusky goes to trial this week in a child sex abuse case that rocked the university and turned upside-down the world of collegiate sports.
+Former Penn State assistant football coach Jerry Sandusky was found guilty on Friday of 45 of 48 charges against him in a child sex abuse case that rocked the university and turned upside-down the world of collegiate sports.

-Here is a timeline of events in the criminal investigation that resulted in 52 counts against Sandusky, accused of sexually molesting 10 boys over a 15-year period.
-He has pleaded not guilty.
+Here is a timeline of events in the case against Sandusky, accused of sexually molesting 10 boys over a 15-year period.

 1969: Penn State hires Sandusky as an assistant football coach and he serves under legendary head coach Joe Paterno.

 1977: Sandusky founds The Second Mile, a charity dedicated to helping troubled children.
-It was through this charity that Sandusky finds his victims, befriends them, gives them presents, and then molests them, a grand jury in Centre County, Pennsylvania, alleges.
+It was through this charity that Sandusky finds his victims, befriends them, gives them presents, and then molests them.

 1994: A boy identified by the grand jury as Victim 7, now 26, met Sandusky through The Second Mile.
 He told the grand jury that he has a "blurry memory" of having improper contact with Sandusky when they were showering together in the football locker room on the Penn State campus in State College, Pennsylvania, a couple of years later.